nicolas-van/simple-duration-format-specification/SPECIFICATION.md

 ### Normalization

-It should be noted that this format allows expressions like `345h` (specifying more hours that a day can contain), `0.1m` (a fraction of a unit that could be expressed with smaller units), `24m 3m` (specifying the same unit multiple times) or `3h 2y 3ms 4d` (using illogical ordering).
+It should be noted that this format allows expressions like `345h` (specifying more hours that a day can contain), `0.1m` (a fraction of a unit that could be expressed with smaller units), `24m 3m` (specifying the same unit multiple times), `3h 2y 3ms 4d` (using illogical ordering) or `0y 1s` (specifying a useless unit).
 This is a desirable particularity for easy human writing and ease of software implementation.

 When formatting an amount of time to the Simple Duration Format, a software **must** use a normalization process to write the output.
+The normalization process is as follow:

+First write the `-` sign if necessary and consider the absolute value of the amount to convert for the rest of the writing process.
+Take the most significant unit (the year) and detect if that amount is greater that 0.
+If that's the case write it to the output.
+Remove the corresponding amount of seconds and repeat for all following units from the most significant to the least significant (the nanosecond).
+If at the end no element was written at all write `0s`.

+Example of normalization:

+* `345h` -> `14d9h`
+* `0.1m` -> `6s`
+* `24m 3m` -> `27m`
+* `3h 2y 3ms 4d` -> `2y 4d 3h 4ms`
+* `0y 1s` -> `1s`

+### Rounding

+Due to hard-to-predict behaviors in float representations, all software implementations **must** provide a rounding mechanism allowing to round the ouput to a given unit while formatting.
+The default value for that rounding **should** be the millisecond as it is the most common use case.